GitLiveApp/GitLive/_sections/cherry-picking-vscode.md

 GitLive's cherry picking feature builds on live diff views by allowing developers to cherry pick uncommitted code from their teammates.

 Click on your teammate’s working copy and select the cherry icon.
-You can then enter a commit message and stage these changes that you have just copied for commit on your branch straight away.
+You can then enter a commit message and stage the changes that you have just copied for commit on your branch straight away.

 ![Cherry Picking](/uploads/vscode-cherry-picking.gif "Cherry Picking"){:class="screenshot"}